Words like tradition and authenticity aren’t just jargon and babble in Wickenburg.

 The infant town went through many trials and tribulations in those first decades, surviving Indian wars, mine closures, desperadoes, drought, and a disastrous flood in 1890 when the Walnut Creek Dam burst, killing nearly 70.
 Through it all, the town continued to grow.
-Its prosperity was insured with the coming of the railroad in 1895.
+Its prosperity was insured by the coming of the railroad in 1895.
 The historic depot still stands today as the Wickenburg Chamber of Commerce and Visitor’s Center.

 The construction of the Phoenix to California highway (Highway 60) brought even more tourists, making Wickenburg the Dude Ranch Capital of the World.
 Today, some of these ranches still offer their unique brand of Western hospitality and are among the reasons True West Magazine recognized Wickenburg among the 10 best Western towns in the country.

 The Hassayampa community became a vital contributor to America’s patriotic war effort during World War II when the U.S. Army trained thousands of men to fly gliders at a newly constructed airfield west of Wickenburg.
 After the War, modern pioneers and home builders developed Wickenburg into a splendid American community.
 Wickenburg of today is a modern town with over 600 businesses providing a full range of accommodations, services, shopping conveniences, specialty shops, and galleries for gifts of western distinction.